artemlevinh/Adcanced-Machine-Learning-Models-Applied-to-COVID-Diagnosing/README.md

 CNN-3-Best-model: Fine Tuned Good model with high accuracy and fat=st convergence.

-4. **Deployment**: Exploring options for deploying the trained models in real-world healthcare settings.
+4. **Deployment**: Use built-in functions to train and evaluate.

 ## Getting Started

 To get started with the project, follow these steps:

-1. **Clone the Repository**: Clone this repository to your local machine using the following command:
+ **Clone the Repository**: Clone this repository to your local machine using the following command:

 git clone https://github.com/artemlevinh/Adcanced-Machine-Learning-Models-Applied-to-COVID-Diagnosing/

-2.**Model Training**: Develop and train your machine learning models using the workflow defined in the jupytrer notebook.

-3.**Evaluation**: Evaluate the performance of your machine learning models using the provided evaluation metrics.
-Fine-tune your models as needed to improve their performance.

-Deployment: If applicable, explore options for deploying your trained models in real-world healthcare settings.
-Consider factors such as data privacy, model interpretability, and regulatory requirements.
+**Setup** Once you clone this repo, run the main.py file to process the dataset and to train the model.

+$ python main.py

 ## References